-- The stench produced by the acidic yeast in the neighboring village.
+5. The stench produced by the acidic yeast in the neighbouring village.
 The dumping of it into a tributary of the Narayani, contaminating the river.

-- The immense sound pollution from operating generators, disrupting life of the neighborhood families
+6. The immense sound pollution from operating generators, disrupting life of the neighbourhood families